dcnieho/gazeMapper/README.md

 gazeMapper is to install it directly into your Python distribution using the command `python -m pip install gazeMapper`.
-If you run into problems on MacOS to install the `imgui_bundle` package, you can try to install it first with the command `SYSTEM_VERSION_COMPAT=0 pip install --only-binary=:all: imgui_bundle`.
-Note that this repository is pip-installable as well:
+If you run into problems on MacOS to install the `imgui_bundle` package, you can try to install it first with the command `SYSTEM_VERSION_COMPAT=0 pip install --only-binary=:all: imgui_bundle==1.6.2`.
+Note that this repository itself is pip-installable as well:
 `python -m pip install git+https://github.com/dcnieho/gazeMapper.git#egg=gazeMapper`.
 NB: on some platforms you may have to replace `python` with `python3` in the above command lines.